CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 // ...

-// A 128 x 256 RGBA image in main memory
+// A 128 x 256 ARGB8 image in main memory
 UInt8 pixelsSource[128 * 256 * 4];

 // Pass NULL as the allocator device to share the buffer across all devices